hardin47/website/Math154/Notes/02-viz.md

     - Make it easy to distinguish elements of  superposed plots (e.g. color)
     - Emphasizes the important difference
     - Comparison: volume, area, height  (be careful, volume can seem bigger than you mean it to)
-* Choosing the Scale (n.b., some of these principles may go counter to one another, use your judgment.)
+* Choosing the Scale (n.b., some of the principles may go counter to one another, use your judgment.)
     - Keep scales on x and y axes the same for both plots to facilitate the comparison
     - Zoom in to focus on the region that contains the bulk of the data
     - Keep the scale the same throughout the plot (i.e. don't change it mid-axis)